dzackgarza/Notes/Class_Notes/2019/Algebra/CourseNotes.md

 - If $V$ is a vector space over a field $k$, then $V$ is a free $k\dash$module (even if infinite dimensional).
 - Every nonzero submodule of a free module over a PID is free.

+Some facts:

+Let $R = k$ be a field (or potentially a division ring).

+1. Every maximal linearly independent subset is a basis for $V$.
+2. Every vector space has a basis.
+3. Every linearly independent set is contained in a basis
+4. Every spanning set contains a basis.